Houses on the island are said to be on fire after the artillery exchange

 The South's military immediately fired back some 80 rounds in self-defence, Col Lee Bung-woo added.

 A resident on the island, where between 1,200 and 1,300 people live, told the AFP news agency that dozens of houses were damaged, while television pictures showed plumes of smoke rising above the island.
+"Houses and mountains are on fire and people are evacuating.
+You can't see very well because of plumes of smoke," a witness on the island told YTN television station.
+"People are frightened to death."

 The military said one marine was killed and three others were injured, according to South Korea's YTN television.
 Two civilians were also hurt.